-- Substance Abuse Standard Program: This is a 16-week program designed to help individuals develop healthier lifestyle choices and increase their awareness of the impact of their substance use on their physical health, emotional health, family and social life, work and education, financial stability, mental health/spiritual values.
+- Substance Use Standard Program: This is a 16-week program designed to help individuals develop healthier lifestyle choices and increase their awareness of the impact of their substance use on their physical and emotional health, family and social life, work and education, financial stability, mental health/spiritual values.

-- Relapse Prevention Group: This is a 12-week group designed to help individuals examine their thoughts, feelings, and actions which led to their relapsing on alcohol/mood altering drugs and to develop the skills, abilities, and support network they need to promote recovery.
+- Relapse Prevention Group: This is a 12-week group designed to help individuals examine their thoughts, feelings, and actions that led to their relapsing on alcohol/mood-altering drugs and to develop the skills, abilities, and support network they need to promote recovery.

-- Women's Substance Abuse Recovery Group: This is a 12- to 16-week group designed to help women identify the impact of their substance use on their lives, develop healthier relationships, improve their daily coping skills, learn to communicate assertively, promote healing from past traumas, etc.
+- Women's Substance Use Recovery Group: This is a 12- to 16-week group designed to help women identify the impact of their substance use on their lives, develop healthier relationships, improve their daily coping skills, learn to communicate assertively, promote healing from past traumas, etc.

-- Co-occurring Group: This is a 16-week group that takes a comprehensive approach to co-occurring mental health and substance use disorders.
+- Co-occurring Group: This 16-week group takes a comprehensive approach to co-occurring mental health and substance use disorders.
 It covers topics such as coping skills, symptom management, stages of change, relapse prevention, and effective decision-making skills.